1 Background

-In accordance with section 16(3) of the Audit Act 1994 a copy of this report was provided to the Department of Health and the Department of Human Services with a request for submissions or comments.
+In accordance with section 16(3) of the Audit Act 1994 a copy of this report, or relevant extracts from the report, was provided to the Department of Health and named hospitals with a request for submissions or comments.

 The submission and comments provided are not subject to audit nor the evidentiary standards required to reach an audit conclusion.
 Responsibility for the accuracy, fairness and balance of those comments rests solely with the agency head.